ITS Project Management at NAU

 - The SPRRC rep and/or PPMO will review this idea and if approved, they will covert it to a Demand.

-- You SPRRC rep and/or PPMO will provide you with an intake form to initiate the project scoping process.
+- Complete the Project Intake Form to initiate the project scoping process.
 This form will be sent to PPMO for project scoping.
 Once scoping is completed the proposed project demand will be presented to SPRRC for review, approval, and prioritizing.

 - Approved projects will be prioritized and assigned to the business and/or PPMO for execution.